themepaste/shipping-manager/readme.txt

 - Delivery Date & Time Selection [PRO]
 - Customizable Delivery Slips [PRO]

-### ⚙️ Key Features Explained

-⚖️ **Unit Weight Fee:** Implement precise cost control with the Unit Weight Fee feature.
-This allows you to add a WooCommerce Weight-Based Shipping fee per unit of product weight.
-Thus, you can easily align shipping fees with actual logistics costs.
-Your store’s shipping charges will remain transparent and proportional to product weight.

-📦 **Box Size Management:** Easily configure and manage your packaging logistics with the Box Shipping for WooCommerce feature.
-Define multiple box sizes based on height, width, and length to accommodate your entire product catalog.
-Combine this with accurate shipping calculations to maintain transparency.

-📏 **Free Shipping Bar:** Add a visual notification that shows how close the customer is to unlocking free shipping.
-This motivates customers to add more items to their cart, increasing your average order value.

-🧮 **Shipping Calculator:** Control the visibility of the shipping calculator on product pages by enabling or disabling it as needed.
-With the WooCommerce calculate shipping option, you can estimate the delivery cost without going to checkout.
-This improves transparency and reduces cart abandonment.

 ###🔜 Upcoming Features

 Take a sneak peek at the powerful functionalities of the Shipping Manager Plugin, which will soon be available.
 These features will give you even more control, WooCommerce Table Rate Shipping customization, and precision in managing shipping logistics for your WooCommerce store:

-📍 **Zone Distance Calculation:** Automatically calculate WooCommerce distance rate shipping charges based on delivery distance.
-This feature helps account for cost variations between local and long-distance deliveries without manual effort.

 🛣️ **Unit Fee for Distance:** Set additional charges based on the distance traveled per kilometer.
 Ideal for businesses offering regional delivery services, this ensures you’re not losing profit on faraway shipments.